uptrace/uptrace/README.md

-# Distributed tracing using OpenTelemetry and ClickHouse
+# Distributed tracing backend using OpenTelemetry and ClickHouse

 Uptrace Open Source version is a distributed tracing system that uses OpenTelemetry to collect data and ClickHouse database to store it.
 ClickHouse is the only dependency.